 Six ships and a crew of 511 made the trip to the Persian Gulf.
 The vessels were small but relatively modern.
 The largest of the six was a ship-tender of 8,000 tons.
-The mine warfare ships were just 510 tons and did indeed have wooden hulls.21 But then, recent minesweepers all had wooden hulls as a precaution against magnetic devices.22
+The mine warfare ships were just 510 tons and did indeed have wooden hulls.
+But then, recent minesweepers all had wooden hulls as a precaution against magnetic devices.

 The minesweepers probably would not have been more useful had they been sent sooner.
 Before the UN deadline expired, little minesweeping was done because the allied commander did not want to risk touching off an early confrontation.
 After the deadline expired, minesweeping was mainly to give the appearance that the allies might make an amphibious assault on the Kuwaiti coast.
 Japan might have joined the allied minesweepers somewhat sooner but even its arrival in late May was useful.
-Iraq had dropped over a thousand mines in a long swath off the Kuwaiti coast.23 It took more than two dozen minesweepers and ten support ships from eight different countries over four months to clean up the mess.24 had to decide whether and how to keep up with these changes.
-The Gulf War provided the right political circumstances for substantial departure from previous defense policy.
-As a reluctant partner to the UN coalition against Iraq, Japan seemed to be shrugging its shoulders not just at the United States but at the vast majority of states in the United Nations.
-The Japanese public as well as the government were well aware of it.
-And perhaps also because the minesweeping mission to the Gulf was successful, new legislation was passed in June of 1992.
+Iraq had dropped over a thousand mines in a long swath off the Kuwaiti coast.
+It took more than two dozen minesweepers and ten support ships from eight different countries over four months to clean up the mess.